Farid-256/Assignment-six/readme.md

 2) What is the difference between map(), forEach(), and filter()?
-Ans: map(): Transforms each element and return a new array. forEach(): Exacute a function on each element, but return nothing. filter(): Return a new array with elements that pass a condition.
+Ans: map(): Transforms each element and returns a new array. forEach(): Exacutes a function on each element, but dose not return anything. filter(): Return a new array with elements that pass a condition.

 3) What are arrow functions in ES6?
-Ans: Arrow function are a concise way to write function useing =>.
+Ans: Arrow functions are a concise way to write function using =>.
 They don't bind their own this, making them great for callbacks and short logic.
-Example: const add = () => a + b
+Example: const add = (1, 2) => a + b

 4) How does destructuring assignment work in ES6?